 Go to: Pilsen, Czech Republic

 Prague practically exploded in popularity overnight.
 Now that the cat’s out of the bag, the once relatively undiscovered capital of the Czech Republic has quickly risen to be one of Europe’s most popular cities.
 If you want to experience the best of Central Europe but go farther off the beaten path, head straight for nearby Pilsen.
 With a population hovering around 170,000 people, Pilsen is marked by colorful architecture and its namesake brew: pilsner-style beer.
 Despite its petite size, this Western Bohemia city packs a big punch full of vibrant people, delicious cuisine, preserved architecture and surrounding natural beauty.
-You will not regret visiting what may be one of the most underrated and cheapest vacation spots in Central Europe.
+You will not regret visiting what may be one of the most underrated places for budget travel in Europe.

 Instead of: Venice, Italy